TanStack/query/docs/src/pages/docs/guides/query-filters.md

   - When set to `true` it will match active queries.
   - When set to `false` it will match inactive queries.
 - `inactive?: boolean`
-  - When set to `true` it will match active queries.
+  - When set to `true` it will match inactive queries.
-  - When set to `false` it will match inactive queries.
+  - When set to `false` it will match active queries.
 - `stale?: boolean`
   - When set to `true` it will match stale queries.
-  - When set to `false` it will not match stale queries.
+  - When set to `false` it will match fresh queries.
 - `fresh?: boolean`
   - When set to `true` it will match fresh queries.
-  - When set to `false` it will not match fresh queries.
+  - When set to `false` it will match stale queries.
 - `predicate?: (query: Query) => boolean`
   - This predicate function will be called for every single query in the cache and be expected to return truthy for queries that are `found`.
 - `queryKey?: QueryKey`